syniol/solid-principles-golang/srp/README.md

-# Single Responsibility User Story
+# Single Responsibility Principle
 In this example we are creating a backend example service for a companies house.
-To demonstrate the difference in code with & without the user of Single Responsibility Principle.
+To demonstrate the difference in code with & without utilising of Single Responsibility Principle.

 ## Overview
-As part of public API offered to our client, we require to create a new endpoint to display partial information about any registered company in our database.
+As part of public API offered to our client, we require to create a new endpoint to display a list of companies matching any registered company in our database.
 New endpoint is divided into two tasks:
  * New RESTful API endpoint `/v1/company` with `GET` method
  * __Service to be injected inside the endpoint to service the information__